tiozo/FCJ-AWS-Study/SAGA Pattern/Overview.md

 ### Distributed system

-A system that are not placed within a single machine, could be different Server racks with on-premises, cloud or hybrid
+A system that are not placed within a single machine, could be different Server racks with on-premises, cloud or hybrid.
+Provide a strong availability for each services within a microservices system.

+Yet, this face an issue with